 For over three centuries the chiefship rested with the Ross’s of Balnagowan, until the death of the 13th Chief of the Clan, David Ross of Balnagowan, in 1711.
 The chiefship then passed to another Ross family, and the Chief became the Hon.
 Charles Ross, son of Lord Ross of Hawkhead in Renfrewshire.
 A Norman family called de Ros settled in south-west in the 11th century and some of their descendants also became known as "Rose".
 At one time they managed to convince the Lord Lyon that they were the chieftains of the clan Ross but this was overturned in 1903 and David Ross of Ross and Shandwick is the current chief.

-The chiefship now rests with the family of Ross of Pitcalnie, heir of the line of David, last of the old family of Balnagowan.
+The chiefship was awarded to the family of Ross of Pitcalnie, heir of the line of David, last of the old family of Balnagowan.
 For more information about the Ross heritage see http://www.electricscotland.com/webclans/ntor/ross.html.
 The Corbet, Dingwall, Duthie, Fair, Gillanders, Haggart, McLulich, MacTaggart, MacTear, MacTire, Taggart, Train, Vass and Wass families are all regarded as septs (sub-branches) of the powerful Clan Ross.

 See the Clan Ross - USA or the Clan Ross - Canada for more information on the international clans sanctioned by the current chieftain.
 Much of the information here was taken from the website at http://www.rampantscotland.com/clans/blclanross.htm.